 How can a student apply to Starfish?

 Typically 8th graders learn about Starfish Initiative when their school counselor invites them to a presentation at their school.
-Most Marion County middle schools (almost 50 this year) are included in our presentation schedule.
+Most Marion County middle schools are included in our presentation schedule.
 We also offer some community presentations for those who miss one at school.

 Why don't you accept students younger or older than 8th grade?

 Our college success program is based upon a mentoring model that includes one-on-one mentoring from the beginning to the end of high school.
 That model works amazingly well.

 ~ 100% of the students who complete our program graduate high school.